 - Can you share with me a copy of the presentation in advance?
 If not, can I see an agenda outline or run through the presentation with you in advance?

 - How will you keep the audience engaged?
-What activities will they perform before, during and after the event to reinforce your key takeaways?
+Also, what activities will they perform before, during and after the event to reinforce your key takeaways?

 - Can you deliver this presentation virtually, in the event we’re unable to gather in person?